Shared School Policies

-The deadline for applications to Devon County Council for places at schools is midnight on the 15th January 2011.
 If you need advice on applying for a place, then please contact Devon County Council on 08451551019, or you can check their website here where further information is available.
 Alternatively, please contact your local school, where they will be able to offer advice and do there best to help you choose the best option for your child.

 Use of media containing ‘people/children’ images for DLP Publicity Purposes.

 - Schools will maintain a current list of children, staff or parents who can not have their images used for publicity or training purposes.